Come Home to English 2011 | Homecoming

 Vernissage: Meet the Artists

 Celebrates the opening of the Come Home to English Art and Archives Gallery.
-Emceed by Assistant Professor Django Paris, with music provided by Clinical Professor of English, Laura Turchi (viola).
+Meet the artists!
+Music provided by Clinical Professor Laura Turchi and other special guests.
+Refreshments served.
 Free of charge and open to the public.
-Refreshments served.

 →See also: CLAS Block Party website